aknobloch/Game-Of-Life-And-War/README.md

 # Game-Of-War
-A python implementation of [Conway's Game of Life](https://www.youtube.com/watch?v=R9Plq-D1gEk) with a multi-civilization twist.

-Game Of War is a cellular automaton game based on Game of Life.
+Game Of War is a cellular automaton game based on [Game of Life](https://www.youtube.com/watch?v=R9Plq-D1gEk).
 The rules are fairly simple:

 For each civilization, the following rules apply:
 * Any live cell with fewer than two live neighbours dies, as if caused by under-population.